ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_tuning.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once you tried all of the above, it might be time to look into filtering valid
-spots using the features calculated by spotMAX.
+spots using the features calculated by SpotMAX.
 You can set these at the
 :confval:`Features and thresholds for filtering true spots` parameter.

 To better understand which feature to use, read their description in the